nik-55/nik-55/README.md

 * Developer at [mdgpspace](https://github.com/mdgspace).
 * Google Summer of Code 2023 @wikimedia_foundation - [Report](https://nik-55.github.io/GSoC-2023-Report/)
 * I have worked on various projects that help me to understand the workflow of development and
-now, I am looking forward to learn hot topics like Blockchain and Machine Learning.
+now, I am looking forward to learn hot topics like Machine Learning.
 * Email: <a href="mailto:nik.xyz.in@gmail.com">nik.xyz.in@gmail.com</a>
 * [LinkedIn](https://www.linkedin.com/in/nikhil-mahajan1)